b-khelifi/BinaryOptionsTools-v2/core/readme.md

 * Dart

 ## Todo
+* Clean the code and add more logging info

 ### General
 * Make `WebSocketClient` struct more general and create some traits like:
 * * `Connect` --> How to connect to websocket